 Notification is important to help people avoid engaging in activities such as becoming a member of or providing support or money to a terrorist organisation.

-Under Division 102 of the Criminal Code, it is an offence to do things such as direct the activities of, be a member of, recruit for, provide training to, receive training from, provide funds to or receive funds from or provide support to, a terrorist organisation.
+Under Division 102 of the Criminal Code, it is an offence to do things such as direct the activities of, be a member of, recruit for, provide training to, receive training from or participate in training with, provide funds to or receive funds from or provide support to, a terrorist organisation.
 It is also an offence to associate with a member of a listed terrorist organisation in certain circumstances where such association intentionally provides support to that organisation.

 A listing can also provide the basis for establishing the fact that an organisation is a terrorist organisation in a criminal proceeding.